nguyenduchuyiu/multiagentclassroom/README.md

 # MultiAgentClassroom - Interactive Multi-Agent Learning Framework
+See demo video below (may take some time to load):
 [![Demo](https://github.com/nguyenduchuyiu/multiagentclassroom/raw/main/demo.gif)](https://github.com/nguyenduchuyiu/multiagentclassroom/raw/main/demo.gif)

 **MultiAgentClassroom** is a Flask-based web app for a dynamic **virtual learning environment**.
 It supports real-time discussions between a student and a system designed for **multiple AI agents** (e.g., tutors, peers) to foster collaborative problem-solving, guided discovery, and debate.
 The framework aims to simulate diverse classroom dynamics using a configurable **multi-agent system**.